danielcatalan/Fixed-Point/README.md

 # Fixed Point Library
-A simple c++ fixed-point library written for embedded device with no floating point unit (FPU)
+A simple c++ fixed-point library written for embedded device with no floating point unit (FPU).